 Our University is a diverse family of disciplines, departments, faculties and institutes and the implementation and maintenance of the highest standards of research integrity is dependent on ensuring that all these individual strands work together coherently and transparently, whilst protecting academic freedom.
 We are committed to providing a supportive research environment for all staff involved in conducting research, to training our researchers and promoting common principles across our University.
 All staff and students are fully informed and aware of the high standards we expect them to uphold when conducting research.

 We recognise that mistakes and honest errors may occur within the conduct of research, and such cases will be dealt with sympathetically.
 However we are committed to ensuring that misconduct is dealt with robustly and effectively, while safeguarding all those involved, wherever appropriate.
 This extends beyond our staff and students to encompass anyone involved in conducting research with ARU whether on or off our premises, in collaboration with our staff and/or students.
 Everyone is expected to take their responsibilities seriously and be aware that any misconduct, suspected or otherwise, will be subject to a rigorous and robust investigation.

-Our Research Committee has established a Research Integrity Working Group, which includes representation from all our faculties, Human Resource Services and from the Research and Innovation Development Office to oversee our endeavours to establish, embed and evaluate research integrity across our operations.
+Our Research and Innovation Committee has established an Ethics and Research Integrity Committee, which includes representation from all our faculties, Human Resource Services and from the Research and Innovation Development Office to oversee our endeavours to establish, embed and evaluate research integrity across our operations.
 All staff and students are actively encouraged to contact the Research and Innovation Development Office for advice and support.

 Research and Innovation Development Office 2 December 2016.